amt911/zsh-personal-config/README.md

 update_zshpc
 ```

-## Plugin manager (pak_manager)
+## Plugin manager (zsh-mgr)

-My plugin manager (named "pak_manager") is a very primitive and very lightly tested plugin manager.
+My plugin manager (named "zsh-mgr") is a very primitive and very lightly tested plugin manager.
 The most notable feature is that it updates plugins every week automatically.

 In order to add a plugin, you can do it like this: